wakatara/gork/README.md

 Kinda an early 2025 Xmas gift to the world, if you will.

-I had to take some liberties with the original ZIL source code since _everything_ was an non-type safe object, so translating to modern computing constructs for my own sanity took a bit of overarching redesign.
+I had to take some liberties with the original ZIL source code since _everything_ was an non-type-safe object, so translating to modern computing constructs for my own sanity took a bit of overarching redesign though the gameplay _should be_ completely faithful to the original.
+The ZIL fiels have no tests, and while I've created as many as I could, I am flying a bit blind here (so please playtest the heck outta this thing for me).
 The parser was trickier than you'd think despite the simplicity of the language commands.
 Other than the underlying internals though, and some affectations with intentionally trying to make it "CRT"-y with terminal effects, I _think_ I managed to stick the landing.
+I also ignored the original save and restore custom text format in favour of something more modern and Go idiomatic, but other than that, yeah... it's Zork I.

 Please try it out and let me know what I may have gotten worong.
-I'm hoping there's someone who actually played the whole thing through that can give feedback on the port.
+I'm hoping there's someone who actually played the whole thing through that can give feedback on the port with some proper playtesting.

 Have fun and please don't feed the grues.

+## Installation

 ## Features

-- ✅ **Sophisticated Parser**: Natural language command processing with synonym support
+- ✅ **Somewhat Sophisticated Parser**: Natural language command processing
-  - Handles complex commands like "put sword in case", "look at white house"
+  - Handles complex commands like "put letter in mailbox", "look at white house"
   - Multi-word object resolution ("kitchen window", "white house")
   - "IT" reference tracking (the last mentioned object)
   - 684 vocabulary words from the original game
+  - understands synonyms (and multiple terms for the same object or verb action)

 - ✅ **Complete Synonym Support**: All classic shortcuts work
   - Movement: `n`, `s`, `e`, `w`, `ne`, `nw`, `se`, `sw`, `u`, `d`